pdimens/harpy/blog/svpooling.md

 Historically, one would have wanted to sequence fewer individuals at higher depth to get confident genotype calls, rather than sequence more individuals at lower depth.
-Recent advances in bioinformatics have enabled low-coverage whole genome sequencing a.k.a. _lcWGS_ to be a viable options for studies of outbred non-model systems.
+Recent advances in bioinformatics have enabled low-coverage whole genome sequencing a.k.a. _lcWGS_ to be a viable option for studies of outbred non-model systems.
 More and more studies are emerging that have adopted lcWGS, which is pretty cool.
 However, calling structural variants at low depth is challenging, especially with short reads.